After a few days strolling through the city of Valencia, you might feel like a “grape escape” to get some fresh country air and a drink or two…

 We do private tours (one person and more...) or you could join other people on a tour.
 A few wineries are competely wheelchair accessible, so we also organise day trips for people in wheelchair, including adapted transport.

-Wine tourism is becoming increasingly popular in Valencia, also because the main wine areas of Valencia, like Utiel-Requena, Terres dels Alforins and even Alicante, are within easy reach of the city, at about one hour’s drive.
+Wine tourism is becoming increasingly popular in Valencia, also because the main wine areas of Valencia are within easy reach of the city, at about one hour’s drive.
+We often go to Utiel-Requena, which is the nearest to the city, but we also do tours to Terres dels Alforins, Castellón and even Alicante.

-One day trip we do is to the winery of Bodegas Vera de Estenas; we visit an old cave in Requena, where in the past wine was made, and have an almuerzo (‘late breakfast’) with wine in the cellar.
-We then go to Utiel for a visit to the Vera de Estenas vineyards and the winery, to taste their best wines.
+One day trip we sometimes do is to the winery of Bodegas Vera de Estenas; we first visit an old wine cave in Requena, where in the past wine was made, and have an almuerzo (‘late breakfast’) with wine in the cellar.
+We then go to Utiel to visit the actual winery, where we follow the wine making process from vineyard to bottle, after which we taste some of their best wines.
 We end with a nice lunch of traditional local dishes.
-Here's a preview:

-A winery day trip could also include participating in the harvest (during the months of September-October): (learn to) pick grapes for half an hour or so, stomp them with your feet (!), then visit the winery, try their wines, and end with a wonderful lunch with more wine, relaxing in the shade of the old farmhouse…
+A winery day trip could also include participating in the harvest (during the months of September-October): we pick grapes for half an hour or so, and take them to the winery to stomp them with our feet; we then visit the whole winery, taste some of their wines, and end with a wonderful lunch (paella!) with more wine, relaxing in the shade of the old farmhouse…

 Wine tours could be done in various languages, just ask if we speak your language!